astroumd/lmtoy/docs/wishlist.md

 # Overview of changes to LMTSLR

-A number of changes made, and wish list can also be found on Mark Heyer's list of comments he sent around some moons ago.
+This list also contains the ones Mark Heyer sent around earlier.

-* process spectra as float, the RAW data are double.
-In fact, the RAW data are integers, some compression schemes could be used to shrink that.
+* process spectra as float, the RAW data are double, saving 50% memory.
+In fact, the RAW data are integers (but 16bit not enough) , some compression schemes could be used to shrink that.
 Potentially more memory could be saved if the selected *slice*, not the full spectral band, are retrieved in memory.
-This depends if the data is doppler tracked or not (I believe it is) [todo: it needs to report what the VLSR range in the RAW data is]
+This depends if the data is doppler tracked or not (I believe it is)

 * buffer overruns in C gridder program.
 One was the convolution running over the edge (big maps would prevent this).
   Also needed to fix Cube and Plane access for non-square maps (using square maps would solve that).
   Segfaults show up as Error 11 in the gridder.
-  [Mark Hayer]

   Note added: I've still seen a segfault, but harder to reproduce.